Top 10 Fears Students Face Before Starting College: Asked By Students and Answered by Psychology Professionals

 1. Did I pick the right major?
 If not, how easy is it to change?

-Prior to heading off to college, it makes sense for students to take a career-based assessment to understand their current skills, how they think about the world of work, and what paths appeal to them.
+Before heading off to college, it makes sense for students to take a career-based assessment to understand their current skills, how they think about the world of work, and what paths appeal to them.
 Thereafter, they should book time with their advisor and career services to establish further career clarity.
 Do a pre and post-analysis of coursework each semester and determine fit, feel, and future opportunities to see if they resonate with the student.

 a.
 Does my college major define my future?

-Selecting a college and subsequently, a course of study offers core skills that are applicable in several fields.
+Selecting a college and subsequently a course of study offers core skills that are applicable in several fields.
 When considering professional writing, communications, journalism, or marketing, for example, the core essentials exist within each of these majors but can be applied to varied industries.
 Students should think about who they want to work for and then work backward on the type of major they are most interested in.
 This will help them land their best first job and select a requisite major that aligns.

 b.
 Will I be able to find internships and jobs during and after college?